microsoft/vscode-jupyter/TELEMETRY.md

             - `VirtualEnvWrapper`
             - `Global`
             - `System`
+        - `resourceHash`?: `string`
+        Hash of the resource (notebook.uri or pythonfile.uri associated with this).
+        If we run the same notebook tomorrow, the hash will be the same.
         - `resourceType`?: `<see below>`
         Used to determine whether this event is related to a Notebooks or Interactive window.
         Common to most of the events.